gloria-ho/Udacity_IPND_Course/readme.md

 # Udacity IPND Final Project

 ## About This Program
 This is the final project in the Intro to Programming Nanodegree.
-In this project, we will practice interacting with a live database both from the command line and from our code.
+In this project we will practice interacting with a live database both from the command line and from our code.
 We will explore a large database with over a million rows.
 Finally, we will build and refine complex queries and use them to draw business conclusions from data.

+This project makes use of the Linux-based virtual machine and the database that we're working with is running PostgreSQL.
+We will be using the psycopg2 Python module to connect to the database.

 ## Setup Requirements